 - dynamic (every part of the body is moving, such as Tai Chi)

-In our online or regular Tai Chi classes, students can learn all three forms of Qigong.
+In our Tai Chi online course, students learn all three forms of Qigong.
 All three share the same characteristics: calmness of the mind and relaxation of the body which are conducive to the cultivation of qi.
-In all three forms, correct posture is emphasised as it is essential to the development of one’s Qigong.
-However, we gain many more benefits from practising Tai Chi exercises (a dynamic Qigong) than from practising the static forms and almost all of the semi-dynamic Qigong sets.
-In Tai Chi, the body is also being developed holistically.
-This results in freedom of movement, greater flexibility and strength, and the ability to relax in motion.
+In all three forms, correct posture is emphasized as it is essential to the development of one’s Qigong.